Residents seek to mitigate effects with actions to keep the forest standing and conserve biodiversity; PTMJ supports some of these initiatives

 “We have tried to adapt.
 We seek to protect the forest, but we imagine that worse things may be happening because people are not aware that they need to stop deforesting and polluting.
 They imagine that the forest is always there, but it is not.
 You need to take care of it”, adds Maria, who, in addition to being a volunteer environmental agent, is the coordinator of leadership training in the Jovem Lutando Pela Caminhada movement (JLPC), a group that works on environmental issues in communities.

 Maria was also one of the residents of the region who participated in the work to investigate climate impacts on the way of life of the populations.
 The result was the publication of the study ?Climate Changes and its impacts on the socio-biodiversity of the Juruá River?, carried out within the Medium Juruá Territory Program (PTMJ), during the first phase (between 2017 and early 2021).
 240 residents of 27 communities were interviewed

 Read the study here: https://info.sitawi.net/mudancasclimaticasriojurua.

-Now, the PTMJ is in its second phase, supporting initiatives that mainly meet the three basic pillars: sustainable livelihoods, biodiversity conservation and social cohesion.
+Now, the PTMJ is in its second phase, supporting initiatives that mainly serve the three basic pillars: sustainable livelihoods, biodiversity conservation and social cohesion.
 In addition to the support from USAID/Brazil and Natura, the PTMJ has the Plataforma Parceiros pela Amazônia (PPA) as a strategic partner and the participation of the Bioversity/CIAT Alliance.

 Text: Luciana Constantino